egorkozhadei/vacation-package-login-registration-crud/README.md

 Run Update-Database command in Nuget Package Manager to create a new database and seed it with default records.
 Database connection string can be changed in appsettings.json file of WebAPI project.

 Now you're all set.
-Open the web clien and log in (or register a new manager).
+Open the web client and log in (or register a new manager).

 Default login / password: manager / manager.